deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 Thankfully, LLMs are highly capable of extracting structured information from unstructured text.
 Let’s see step-by-step how we can implement a custom component that uses an LLM to extract keywords, phrases, or entities from the query and formulate the metadata filter.

-## Implementing `MetadataFilterExtractor`
+## Implementing `QueryMetadataExtractor`

+> 🧑‍🍳 You can find and run all the code in our cookbook [Extrating Metadata Filter from a Query](https://github.com/deepset-ai/haystack-cookbook/blob/main/notebooks/extracting_metadata_filters_from_a_user_query.ipynb)

-We start by creating a [custom component](https://docs.haystack.deepset.ai/docs/custom-components), `MetadataFilterExtractor`, which takes `query` and `metadata_fields` as inputs and outputs `filters`.
+We start by creating a [custom component](https://docs.haystack.deepset.ai/docs/custom-components), `QueryMetadataExtractor`, which takes `query` and `metadata_fields` as inputs and outputs `filters`.
 This component encapsulates a generative pipeline, made up of [`PromptBuilder`](https://docs.haystack.deepset.ai/docs/promptbuilder) and [`OpenAIGenerator`](https://docs.haystack.deepset.ai/docs/openaigenerator).
 The pipeline instructs the LLM to extract keywords, phrases, or entities from a given query which can then be used as metadata filters.
 In the prompt, we include instructions to ensure the output format is in JSON and provide `metadata_fields` along with the `query` to ensure the correct entities are extracted from the query.

 Once the pipeline is initialized in the `init` method of the component, we post-process the LLM output in the `run` method.
 This step ensures the extracted metadata is correctly formatted to be used as a metadata filter.